 - Shave in the direction of the follicle, not against it.
 Do not stretch the skin.

 - At night, apply a lotion containing glycolic acid to the affected areas.
 This exfoliates the surface skin cells and reduces the likelihood of new inflamed spots.

-- If you have severe pseudofolliculitis barbae, ask your doctor whether a prolonged course of tetracycline or one of its derivatives would be suitable for you.
+- If infection is present then oral antibiotics may be needed.
+Ask your doctor whether a prolonged course of tetracycline or one of its derivatives would be suitable for you.

-- Consider laser hair removal.
+Another treatment that may be considered is laser hair removal.
 In some cases, this is much more effective than any other measure.

-- If the above measures fail, accept that you have to grow a beard!
+If the above measures fail, accept that you have to grow a beard!
 In certain occupations where beardedness is not approved of, a medical certificate may help.